Discoverers is the Friends of Richmond Park activities programme for families and young people.

 Join our mailing list to receive information about our events.

-Where in the Isabella Plantation can you find this Giant Rhubarb growing?
-Find out with the help of our Trail Leaflet and see if you can follow all the clues to a pleasant picnic spot!
+Isabella Trail You can still download our popular Trail Leaflet and see if you can follow all the clues to a pleasant picnic spot!

-Go to the events page for information about how to download the Isabella Plantation Trail Leaflet.
+Go to the "Out and About" page for more information including how to download the Isabella Plantation Trail Leaflet.

 See the list below for our other activities planned for 2016